Preliminary syllabus, subject to change without notice.

 Course Outline and Schedule

 This course covers microeconomics: supply and demand, consumer choice, cost and production, competitive and non-competitive markets, and a short introduction to game theory.

 Spring 2021 Detailed Outline

-The plan is to cover about a chapter per week.
+The plan is to cover about a chapter every 2-3 class days.
 As we proceed through the course, the dates and list of chapters covered will be updated to show what we actually did.
 You will get more from the course if you start reading the chapters by the time we start them.

 Quiz days are denoted by an asterisk (*).